rajsuvariya/autocompletetextview/README.md

 This is a module for accessing Native Android AutoCompleteTextView.
 This is a module for accessing **Native Android AutoCompleteTextView.**

 To install use the following command
-`npm install autocompletetextview --save`
 ~~`npm install autocompletetextview --save`~~ (Please read below section)

 ### Help Required